 JISC Mail group

 Given the global developments and their impact on research collaboration, we would like to support you to get in touch with potentially interested partners.
 An email group (called JPICH-CHIP) has been set up for this purpose, in which ideas for research proposals can be shared.
-You can use this service by registering via this link.
+You can use this service by registering.
 The email group is an initiative of the Arts and Humanities Research Council (AHRC) in the UK.

 About JPI Cultural Heritage & Global Change